Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Algorithm

 \subsection{Cross-validation}

 Cross-validation is used to tune the parameters of a model.
-Typically, this is done by performing a grid search over reasonable parameter values~\citep{10}.
-In \citep{bergstra2012random} a randomized search is shown to be a more efficient method and is used here.
-In the event that two sets of parameters produce the same classification error in training, one is chosen randomly.
-If more than two sets of parameters produce the same classification error, then the parameter set that is closest (using the Mahalanobis metric) to the mean of the sets of parameters is chosen.
+Typically, this is done by performing a grid search over a reasonable parameter space~\citep{10}.
+In \cite{bergstra2012random} a randomized search is shown to be a more efficient method and is used here.